 The Authority strives to meet requirements of the Federal Energy Policy Act of 1992 and New York State Executive Orders 111 and 142, which urge State agencies and authorities to become less dependent on foreign oil and to provide cleaner air.

 The Authority's use and proactive approach to alternative fuels has allowed compliance with State and Federal alternative fuel objectives.
 One way the Authority adheres to these goals is by dispensing Compressed Natural Gas at its Albany facility at McCarty Avenue.

-Further, the Authority uses B-20, which is 20% bio-diesel blended with #1 or #2 regular diesel, in multiple locations across the State.
+Further, the Authority uses B-5 and B-20, which are 5% and 20% respectively, bio-diesel blended with #1 or #2 regular diesel, in multiple locations across the State.
 The Authority has also expanded its fleet to more than 400 active E85 vehicles and modified two of the five E85 fueling stations to allow other outside State agencies to fill their flex-fuel vehicles with ethanol.

 Energy Efficiency Master Plan (NYSERDA FlexTech Program)

 As part of the New York State Energy and Research Development Authority's (NYSERDA) FlexTech Program the Authority utilized C.J.
 Brown, a consultant, to develop an Energy Master Plan.
 The consultant completed energy audits, conducted cost benefit analyses and identified potential energy efficiency and conservation projects (including solar thermal and solar photovoltaic power) for the Authority.
 These analyses included all Authority maintenance facilities, service areas (central systems only), toll plazas and highway lighting.
 The project was completed in 2011.
 As a result, energy efficiency projects are being developed, and implemented through the Authority budgeting process.